iokiwi/openstack-mfa-helper/README.md

 ### 1. Using openrc files/environment variables is not durable across terminal sessions

-For some reason the perferred / default authentication method users are steered towards is using openrc files - non-trivial bash files which set environment variables in your shell session.
+For some reason the preferred / default authentication method users are steered towards is using openrc files - non-trivial bash files which set environment variables in your shell session.

 Using environment variables to persist your authentication session is not durable across terminal instances or restarts.
 If you open a new terminal for any reason you will need to re authenticate there with your username, password and MFA token.
 This becomes very tiresome very quickly.